Facts about the animal kingdom

 Young adult (3-6 years)

-For comparison, cats aged 3 to 6 years are equivalent to a human aged 30 to 45 years.
+For comparison, cats aged 3 to 6 years are equivalent to a human aged around 30 to 45 years.
 Cats at this age already have strongly developed personalities and habits.
-So if they have not been properly socialized and accustomed to change, they will have a hard time adapting to new routines.
+If they have not been properly socialized and accustomed to change, they will have a hard time adapting to new routines.

 At this age, cats continue to suffer from infectious diseases, especially if they have not been vaccinated.
-They may also suffer from parasite infestations, digestive problems such as inflammatory bowel disease, food hypersensitivity, and dental diseases such as periodontitis or gingivostomatitis feline chronicle.
-For this reason, a check-up with the vet never hurts, even if we see that our cat is healthy and strong.
+They may also suffer from parasite infestations, digestive problems such as inflammatory bowel disease, food hypersensitivity, and dental diseases such as periodontitis or gingivostomatitis.
+For this reason, a check-up with the vet should be carried out yearly, even if our cat otherwise appears healthy and strong.

-Behavioral problems due to sex hormones will continue to occur as long as they have not been sterilized.
-Even though they are calmer than before, they will continue to want to play very often.
-Their energy is also high, so daily play should not be neglected.
+Behavioral problems due to sex hormone production will continue to occur as long as they have not been spayed or neutered.
+Even though they are calmer than when they are kittens, they will continue to want to play often.
+Their energy can also high, so daily play should not be neglected.
+Discover how dental problems affect a cat's well-being at any stage of their life cycle with our article on why a cat has yellow teeth.

 Life Cycle of a Cat - Stages of Development - Young adult (3-6 years)